Breastfeeding: The First Weeks

 During the first weeks, your milk will change from colostrum (a thick, rich fluid) to mature milk (a thinner, whitish fluid).
 This happens gradually.
 Your milk provides all the food and fluid your baby needs.

-- We encourage you to put your baby to breast within 30 to 60 minutes after birth.
+We encourage you to put your baby to breast after birth.

-- Keep your baby with you so you can breastfeed often (Rooming-In).
+Keep your baby with you so you can breastfeed often (24 Hour Rooming-In).

 Where should I breastfeed my baby?